Ybalrid/Ogre_glTF/README.md

  - To make the test program works, copy inside the "build" directory all the .dll (and .pdb if you want to debug) files from Ogre's debug and release binary directories
  - Copy the HLMS libary to the "build" directory

- The "test" program is really crude and badly written, it was to validate taht some of the feautres where workign during developement.
+ The "test" program is really crude and badly written, it was to validate taht some of the feautres where working during developement.

 ## Project details